Inside: Find the 2025 Home Depot Kids Workshop Schedule.

 We have made all kinds of stuff together – a birdhouse, a car, a plane, a mailbox, a little sled, a planter (these are all kid-size, not big people, normal-sized things).

-The kids’ workshops are on the first Saturday of the month.
 I started taking my oldest daughter when she was 3-years-old, which worked out great and my youngest when she was around two-and-a-half.
 It really depends on the child and how many kids you can control at once.

 I have found it’s an awesome parent-kid date idea, especially for parents whose time is more limited during the workweek.